learn-co-curriculum/python-p3-sqlalchemy-many-to-many/README.md

 builds the relationship in reverse, adding the `User` record to the `Game` record's `users`!

-### Bonus: Association Object Models
+### Association Object Models

 We all know that users can have games without reviewing them.
 That being said, our application might not allow users to claim ownership of a game without posting a review!
+Furthermore, we may want to make sure that reviews of games automatically connect to the review's user and vice-versa.
 If this is the case, we can consider skipping a join table entirely and use `Review` to join `User` and `Game`.
 This syntax is a bit more complicated, but you might find it useful in certain situations (perhaps like the _Phase 3 Code Challenge?_)

 An association object functioning as a traditional data model looks like a combination of the two, with some key differences: